apache/drill/_docs/sql-reference/sql-functions/030-date-time-functions-and-arithmetic.md

 ###TIMESTAMPDIFF Examples

-Subtracts date literal 1982-05-06 from date literal 2018-12-26 and returns the difference in months:
+Subtracts the date literal '1982-05-06' from the date literal '2018-12-26' and returns the difference in months:

 	SELECT TIMESTAMPDIFF(MONTH, DATE'1982-05-06', DATE '2018-12-26');
 	+---------+